-Romina continues that, “after decriminalisation, research indicates that the sex market enormously expands, competition becomes intense, and unprotected sex becomes uncontrollable.
+Romina continues that the negative effects of prostitution grow after decriminalisation, “After decriminalisation, research indicates that the sex market enormously expands, competition becomes intense, and unprotected sex becomes uncontrollable.
 The concept of normalisation will have further repercussions with a rise in demand and not enough supply.
 Men became far more aggressive, coercive and demanding in their perversity, with a spike in dangerous acts (Kraus, 2016).
 As one woman in prostitution in New Zealand quoted: “the state itself has told these men they have entitlement to women’s bodies (Glazer, 2016).
-Consequently, this has resulted in an increase in violence against women.
+Consequently, this has resulted in an increase in violence against women.”

 “A rise in demand for pregnant women prostitutes”

-She also speaks of a particular demand for pregnant women: “A shocking phenomenon which has surged within the sex trade is the high demand for pregnant women, it has been reported that sex buyers desire to feel the baby in the womb.
+She also speaks of a particular demand for pregnant women and the negative effects of prostitution on the unborn child: “A shocking phenomenon which has surged within the sex trade is the high demand for pregnant women, it has been reported that sex buyers desire to feel the baby in the womb.
 As a result, late abortions occur frequently, whilst there are others who opt to give up their baby for adoption.
 In order to maintain this market, women are repetitively impregnated (Kraus, 2016).
-Such conditions cause significant emotional harm and deep stress not just to the pregnant women, but it also affects the development of the unborn child in the womb.
+Such conditions cause significant emotional harm and deep stress not just to the pregnant women, but it also affects the development of the unborn child in the womb.”

 “A rise in advertising material degrading women”

-“Where prostitution is legal, it has become the norm for highway and public transport advertisements to degradingly promote women as sex objects, and for men to commonly conduct business meetings in sex clubs (Raymond, 2004).
-Brothel owners, who are renamed as entrapreneurs, often describe that their client base are usually well-mannered educated professional men who visit during the day, and then return to their families in the evenings.
+Romina continues to describe the negative effects of prostitution on society: “Where prostitution is legal, it has become the norm for highway and public transport advertisements to degradingly promote women as sex objects, and for men to commonly conduct business meetings in sex clubs (Raymond, 2004).
+Brothel owners, who are renamed as entrepreneurs, often describe that their client base are usually well-mannered educated professional men who visit during the day, and then return to their families in the evenings.”

-“The legalisation of prostitution has dire effects on society as a whole, since it does not only promote gender inequality where men may exploit women and consume them as sexual objects, but it further normalises this ideation, further teaching our young boys that such acts are normal and permissible since they are legal, she says.
+“The legalisation of prostitution has negative effects on society as a whole, since it does not only promote gender inequality where men may exploit women and consume them as sexual objects, but it further normalises this ideation, further teaching our young boys that such acts are normal and permissible since they are legal,” she says.

 Does legalised prostitution increase human trafficking?